SkinnyPigeon/week_3-day_1_homework/homework.md

   psql -d fringe_shows -f fringeshows.sql
 ```

-Using the SQL Database file given to you as the source of data to answer the questions.
-Copy the SQL command you have used to get the answer, and paste it below the question, along with the result they gave.
+Using the SQL Database file given to you as the source of data to answer the questiONs.
+Copy the SQL command you have used to get the answer, and paste it below the questiON, alONg with the result they gave.

-## Section 1
+## SectiON 1

-  Revision of concepts that we've learnt in SQL today
+  RevisiON of cONcepts that we've learnt in SQL today

   1. Select the names of all users.